GetNetUPAM: Ecologically Informed Nested Cross-Validation and Noise-Robust Attention for Marine Bioacoustic Monitoring: Experimental Setup and Results

-Experiments ran on the Anonymous Anonymous Anonymous Computing Center (AAAC) (NSF Grant Anonymous) within a Slurm environment.
+\paragraph{Computational Resources} Experiments ran on the Anonymous Anonymous Anonymous Computing Center (AAAC) (NSF Grant Anonymous) within a Slurm environment.
 We used 24 CPUs and 160\,GB RAM; most training ran on NVIDIA V100 32\,GB GPUs, with P100 16\,GB GPUs used for efficiency measurements in Tables~\ref{tab:res} and~\ref{tab:ab}.
-This dual-GPU setup separated inference efficiency—an ARPA-N design goal in Section~\ref{ARPA-N}—from training throughput, ensuring metrics match deployment conditions.
+This dual-GPU setup separated inference efficiency from training throughput, ensuring metrics match deployment conditions.
+Code will be made available upon acceptance; reviewers may request access during the review process.